-PAPER ENST502- INTRODUCTION TO ENGLISH LANGUAGE AND LINGUISTICS
+PAPER ENST502- INTRODUCTION TO ENGLISH LANGUAGE AND LINGUISTICS Total No of Hours: 33

 - To enable students to understand what language is and appreciate its role in human communication. - To acquaint students with the knowledge of different Schools of Linguistics. - To familiarize students with the basic concepts underlying linguistic analysis of English. - To familiarize students with the sound system of English (IPA), and develop in them the skills of Spoken English